atian25/egg-remote-config/README.md

 Workaround for egg remote config.

+Because Egg Config Loader is sync, but sometime we need to load remote config.

-It will load remote config at agent's lifecycle, then write to file, then readFileSync at worker's lifecycle.
+So, this plugin will load remote config at agent's lifecycle, then write to file, then readFileSync at worker's lifecycle.

 ## Install